-In previous sections, the joint Bayesian Monte Carlo inversion of surface wave dispersion and receiver functions was shown to be effective at stations situated in a wide variety of structural environments.
-We now present the joint inversion method to the 185 TA stations in the study region in the intermountain west (Fig. 1).
+In previous sections, the joint Bayesian Monte Carlo inversion of surface wave dispersion and receiver functions was shown to estimate reasonable 1-D models with attendant uncertainty information for stations situated in a wide variety of structural environments.
+We now report on the application of the joint inversion method to the 185 TA stations across the intermountain west (Fig. 1).

-7.1 Construction of a 3-D Vsv model for the Intermountain West misfits to SW data by the SW best fitting models for the stations tested are plotted with the white histogram in Figure 18a, while the misfits to the RFs by the RF best fitting models are plotted in Figure 18b.
+7.1 Construction of a 3-D Vsv model for the Intermountain West

+We apply the Monte Carlo inversion to the 185 stations shown in Figure 1.
+For each joint inversion, we identify the model from the resulting model ensemble that fits the surface wave data (SW) or receiver functions (RF) best as the SW or RF best fitting model, respectively.
+The misfits to SW data by the SW best fitting models for the stations tested are plotted with the white histogram in Figure 17a, while the misfits to the RFs by the RF best fitting models are plotted in Figure 17b.
 For each station, the model with minimum joint misfit is identified, and is called the joint best fitting model.
-Misfits to SW and RF data from the best fitting models are shown in Figure 18 with red histograms.
-At most stations, the best fitting models fit the SW or RF data only slightly worse than the model that fits each single data type best.
+Misfits to SW and RF data from the joint best fitting models are shown in Figure 17 with red histograms.
+At most stations, the joint best fitting models fit the SW or RF data only slightly worse than the model that fits each single data type best.
 This indicates that there is some tension in fitting the two data types.
-Second, the joint best fitting models have a misfit < 1for both data sets at most stations indicating that the simple model parameterization that we use in the joint inversion can reproduce the RFs with misfits below the raw RF noise for most of the stations tested.
+Second, the joint best fitting models have a misfit < 1 for both data sets for almost all stations, which indicates that the simple model parameterization that we use in the joint inversion can reproduce the RFs with misfits below the RF uncertainties for most of the stations tested.
 Third, larger RF misfits appear for stations near the corner of Utah/Colorado/Wyoming and are sparsely distributed through the Basin and Range.
-The RFs at those stations have strong back-azimuthal variations, presumably indicating a significantly dipping Moho that renders the $A_0(t)$ receiver function a less representative 1-D average of structure beneath the station.
-The minimum misfits to SW data are about 0.5 for most of the stations (143 stations have a minimum misfit < 0.5).
-Fewer than three stations show a large misfit (>0.9) to surface wave data and those stations are sparsely distributed across the map.
-Finally, the relatively comparable minimum misfits for the two data sets also indicate that neither data set is over-weighted during the inversion.
+The RFs at those stations have sharp back-azimuthal variations that vitiate the harmonic stripping method's attempt to estimate an azimuthally independent receiver function.
+Cases with sharp back-azimuthal signals in the RFs are discussed further in the Appendix, but in these cases the uncertainty in the receiver function increases substantially and the inversion reverts for the most part to fitting surface wave data.
+Fewer than three stations show a large misfit (>0.9) to surface wave data and these stations are sparsely distributed across the map.
+Finally, the comparable minimum and joint misfits for the two data sets also indicate that neither data set is over-weighted during the inversion.